Navigating Stage 4 Kidney Failure: Key Symptoms and What to Expect

 While Stage 4 is a serious condition, it is manageable.
 The primary goals are to slow the progression of the disease, manage symptoms, and prepare for the potential need for dialysis or a kidney transplant.

-• Dietary Changes: You will need to strictly limit your intake of sodium, potassium, and phosphorus.
+You will need to strictly limit your intake of sodium, potassium, and phosphorus.
 A lower-protein diet may also be recommended to reduce the workload on your kidneys.
-For more information, read our guide on a kidney-friendly diet.

-• Medications: Your doctor may prescribe medications to manage blood pressure (ACE inhibitors, ARBs), treat anemia (EPO injections), lower phosphorus levels (phosphate binders), and manage other complications.
+Your doctor may prescribe medications to manage blood pressure, treat anemia, lower phosphorus levels, and manage other complications.

 A Final Word